jonkracht/technical-notes/programming-language-notes/bash-notes.md

+# bash

 Primarily a scripting language
 Commands used in a text editor NOT directly in terminal

-Convention is to give bash scripts a .sh extension so as to indicate that it's a shell script The !# (shebang) at the beginning of the file confirms that the file is a shell script and indicates with which shell it is to be executed.
+Convention is to give bash scripts a .sh extension

+The !# (shebang) at the beginning of the file defines which interpreter is to be used.
-First line of script defines shell to be used

 Most common is `#!/bin/bash`

+Alternatively, use the 'env' executable to locate first instance of bash in the path:  `#!/usr/bin/env bash`

 Available shells are listed in `/etc/shells`

 Make file executable:
 `chmod a+x [/path/to/file.sh]`